 Yes.
 Herniated, extruded, bulged, or another similar type of disc damage most commonly occur in your lower back (lumbar), although you can also have disc problems in your neck (cervical spine).
 The symptoms you experience, and their severity, depend on the location of your damaged disc and can include:

 You might also notice that the pain you feel shoots into your arm or leg every time you laugh, cough, or sneeze.
 Even if your herniated disc issues seem minor or infrequent, your condition is likely going to worsen without proper treatment.
-The pain specialists at Arlington Pain & Therapy can treat you right in the office and work to prevent future pain flare-ups.
+The pain specialists at Regency Pain & Therapy Institute can treat you right in the office and work to prevent future pain flare-ups.

 Your herniated disc treatment plan from Regency Pain & Therapy Institute is likely going to include several types of remedies designed to treat acute pain and treat the damaged disc.
 Herniated disc treatments can include:

 Usually, pain and herniated or bulged disc-related symptoms start to improve within a few weeks of starting your treatment plan.
 If your pain is worsening, or just not improving, your physician at Regency Pain & Therapy Institute could recommend surgery to remove the protruding portion of the disc.